What Is A Will?

 If you do not have a will or no will can be found, a deceased is deemed to have died intestate (which means without a will or a valid will).
 Your family and friends will have to decide who should be the best person to administer the estate and make an application to the Court for such a person (known as the administrator) to receive a grant of Letters of Administration from the Court, as the most appropriate person to administer an intestate person’s estate.

-Your Administrator will be required to distribute your estate according to rigid formulae set down by the laws of intestacy and in accordance with the Succession Act 1981 (Qld) and the Uniform Civil Procedure Rules 1999 (Qld), which may not necessarily accord with what you would have wished.
+Your Administrator will be appointed and required to distribute your estate according to rigid formulae set down by the laws of intestacy and in accordance with the Succession Act 1981 (Qld) and the Uniform Civil Procedure Rules 1999 (Qld), which may not necessarily accord with what you would have wished.

 It is important that, once you have made a will in Queensland, you regularly review the will to ensure it reflects your wishes.
 We recommend you review your will as a matter of course every few years or on the happening of any of the following events:

 You are free at any time to alter your will unless you have contractual arrangements in place preventing changes (such as mutual will provisions).
 If you wish to alter your will or your marital circumstances change, we recommend you contact our wills and estate planning team to advise you accordingly.